A View to the Preschoolers World

 Tips for Success in Teaching Preschoolers

-• Always interact with the children through play and conversation!
-The best thing you can do is have quality time and be present in their lives, to help them succeed.
+• Constantly interact with the children through play and conversation!
+The best thing you can do is spend quality time with them and be present in their lives to help them succeed.

 • Never be punitive when your preschoolers make a mistake, or they will avoid taking chances trying to figure out their environment.
 Instead, be positive and supportive, encouraging them to facilitate their cognitive development.